Holly leaf miner

 - In early summer some leaves on holly trees turn yellow and fall from the tree.
 This is the normal shedding of old leaves and is not caused by the leaf miner

-- Although the mines may be considered unsightly, this insect should be tolerated as it has little impact on the health and vigour of a holly
+- This insect is part of the biodiversity hollies support and should be tolerated, it has little impact on the health and vigour of a holly

 Grubs of the holly leaf miner tunnel inside the leaves.
 There is one generation a year, and the adult flies lay eggs on the new foliage in May to June.
 When the larvae have completed their feeding in the following spring, they pupate inside the leaf mines.